 "It was such an honour to open the inaugural event for FOMA's Launch Runway, to showcase my cultural heritage of the oldest living people in the world.
 A unique event with a platform to showcase the elite designers and their creativity from many cultures and countries.

-I feel blessed to be a part of such an amazing platform to our culture and the world.
+I feel blessed to be a part of such an amazing platform in sharing our culture with the world.
 I look forward to the upcoming events with FOMA and the diversity of a strong showcase.
 Many thanks to Sonia and the Gandhi Creations Pty Ltd team"

 - Colleen Tighe Johnson, FOMA Opening Indigenous Showcase by a proud Gomeroi Woman